-С Accumulation of items of little obvious value In general, is there evidence of accumulation of items that most people would consider are of little use or should be thrown away?

-0 1 2 3

-Some accumulation, but collected items are organised in some way and do not much impede movement or prevent cleaning or access to furniture and appliances.
+С n of items of little obvious value there evidence of accumulation of items that most people would consider are of little use hrown away?
+0 1 2 3 Some accumulation, but collected items are organised in some way and do not much impede movement or prevent cleaning or access to furniture and appliances.
 Moderate excessive accumulation: items cover furniture in most areas, and have accumulated throughout the dwelling so that it would be very difficult to keep clean.
 Markedly excessive accumulation: items piled at least waist-high in all or most areas.
 Cleaning would be virtually impossible: most furniture and appliances are inaccessible.

-Please inc licate types of items that have been acc :umulated:

-Clothing

-• • )

-☐ Plastic bags full of i ,

-(If known, what items? - )

-D Cleanliness of floors and carpets (exc cluding toilet and bathroom)

-0 1 2 3

-Acceptably clean in all rooms.
+Please inc dicate types of items that have been acc cumulated: ☐ Newsp apers, pamph lets, and so on 🔻 🗆 🕻 Clothing (what? ) □ Electri cal appliances □ Plastic bags full of items (If known, what items? ) Cleanliness of floors and carpets (excluding toilet and bathroom) 0 1 2 3 Acceptably clean in all rooms.
 Mildly dirty Floors and carpets look as if not cleaned or swept for days.
 Scattered rubbish.
 Very dirty Floors and carpets very dirty look as if not cleaned for months.
-Rate 1 if only one room or small area affected.
-Exceedingly filthy With rubbish or dirt throughout dwelling.
+Rate 1 if only one room or small area affected Exceedingly filthy With rubbish or dirt throughout dwelling.
 Excrement usually merits a 3 score.

-Е Cleanlin Cleanliness of walls and visible furniture surfaces and window sills 0 1 2 3 Acceptaticlean in a rooms. , , Very dirty Grime or dirt on walls.
+E Cleanliness of walls and visible furniture surfaces and window sills 0 1 2 3 Acceptably clean in all rooms.
+Mildly dirty Dusty or dirty surfaces.
+Dirt comes off walls on damp rag or finger.
+Very dirty Grime or dirt on walls.
 Cobwebs and other signs of neglect.
 Greasy, messy, wet and/or grubby furniture.
 Exceedingly filthy Walls, furniture, surfaces are so dirty (for example, with faeces or urine) that rater wouldn't want to touch them.